 Lifetimes of Selected Scientists and Philosophers

 In about 1000 AD, Alhazen left Basra for Cairo to work for its caliph, Hakim, who was a supporter of the sciences.
-The economies of Cairo and Egypt were dominated by the River Nile.
-The river’s annual floods were crucial for agriculture, but had become increasingly unreliable.
-Alhazen believed he could regulate the Nile’s flow using a dam.
+The economies of Cairo and Egypt were dominated by the River Nile – agriculture was wholly dependent on its annual floods, but these had become increasingly unreliable.
+Alhazen believed he could make them reliable again by regulating the Nile’s flow with a dam.
 The caliph was excited by Alhazen’s plans and put him in charge of the project.

-Unfortunately, Alhazen could not fulfill his promises, which terrified him, because the caliph had a fearsome reputation for brutally punishing anyone who failed him.
+Unfortunately, Alhazen could not fulfill his promises, which terrified him, because the caliph had a fearsome reputation for punishing failure brutally.
 Alhazen feigned insanity and hid in a mosque.

 It seems Alhazen did some of his greatest work while taking refuge, including writing his famous Book of Optics.